 What's played here, stays here.

 Did you know?
-100 percent of our profits stay here in B.C., benefitting B.C. communities.
+For 40 years our profits have stayed here in B.C., benefitting B.C. communities.

-Since 1985, players just like you have helped shaped B.C.
+Since 1985, 100% of our profits from play have gone back into helping communities across B.C. thrive.
 See how funds generated from gambling have helped support local communities.

 $147.3